Maria Bakalova: 2020-present: Hollywood breakthrough

 In 2022, she starred alongside Amandla Stenberg and Pete Davidson in A24's horror film Bodies Bodies Bodies.
-The film received predominantly favorable reviews; writing for the New York Post, Johnny Oleksinski described Bakalova's performance as "subtle and relatable with a hint of darkness," adding that she "[proved] there's a lot more she can do than trick Southerners," while others felt that her comedic talents were wasted by playing a serious character.
+The film received predominantly favorable reviews; some felt that her comedic talents were wasted by playing a serious character.
 Her next role was in Judd Apatow's The Bubble (2022), part of an ensemble cast that included Karen Gillan, David Duchovny, Leslie Mann and Pedro Pascal.
 The film generated mostly negative reviews, and New York Times critic Ben Kenigsberg wrote that it "underused" Bakalova.
 After voicing Cosmo the Spacedog in The Guardians of the Galaxy Holiday Special (2022), she starred in the romantic comedy The Honeymoon (2022), which marked her first production venture.
-The film saw her play Sarah, whose honeymoon is ruined by her husband's best friend and who is pursued by Lucas Bravo's character.
+The film saw her play Sarah, whose honeymoon is ruined by her husband's troublesome best friend and who is pursued by the Italian gangster Giorgio, played by Lucas Bravo.

 Bakalova next appeared in Andrew Durham's directorial debut Fairyland (2023), which premiered at the 2023 Sundance Film Festival.
-She will reprise her role as Cosmo the Spacedog in the Marvel Cinematic Universe superhero film Guardians of the Galaxy Vol. 3.
+She reprised her role as Cosmo the Spacedog in the Marvel Cinematic Universe superhero film Guardians of the Galaxy Vol. 3 (2023), also providing the motion capture performance for the character.
+With box office takings of $845.6 million worldwide, Guardians of the Galaxy Vol. 3 was the fourth highest-grossing picture of the year, and became Bakalova's highest-grossing film.

+Bakalova began 2024 by starring in Hala Matar's directorial debut Electra.
+After making a cameo appearance in Jerry Seinfeld's directorial debut Unfrosted (2024), Bakalova starred as Ivana Trump in The Apprentice (2024), directed by Ali Abbasi, which premiered at the 2024 Cannes Film Festival and competed for the Palme d'Or.
+She next reunited with The Father directors Kristina Grozeva and Petar Valchanov for the black comedy Triumph (2024), which she also produced.
+The film marked her return to Bulgarian cinema following her Hollywood breakthrough.
+It premiered at the 2024 Toronto International Film Festival and was selected as the Bulgarian entry for the Best International Feature Film category at the 97th Academy Awards.

-Bakalova is slated to make a cameo appearance in Unfrosted: The Pop-Tart Story.
-She is also attached to star opposite Alex Pettyfer in the true crime film Branded, based on an article by David Grann for The New Yorker about the origins and expansion of the Aryan Brotherhood.
-Bakalova will co-produce and lead Kristina Grozeva and Petar Valchanov's Triumph, and star in Electra alongside Daryl Wein, Jack Farthing and Abigail Cowen.
-In November 2022, she joined the cast of the action thriller film Dirty Angels, directed by Martin Campbell.
+In November 2022, Bakalova joined the cast of the action thriller film Dirty Angels, directed by Martin Campbell.
 She will also star in Madeleine Sackler's sci-fi comedy drama O Horizon.
+In April 2024, she was cast in the Apple TV+ action adventure film Mayday.